 Take a look here and enjoy the masterpieces created by Apple's winner selection for 2020's edition #nightmodechallenge.

-So, if you're wondering why you should measure engagement by social channel before developing a strategy, we think the example above speaks for itself.
+So, if you're wondering why you should measure engagement by social channel before developing a social media campaign strategy, we think the example above speaks for itself.

 Compare your ongoing social media campaigns (Starbucks - “What’s your name?”)